• Skip to primary navigation

 Frying the onions, garlic and peppers and adding in the jerk seasoning (step by step process shots).

-Three: Pour in the cream, stock (broth) and sprinkle in the grated Parmesan.
+Three: Pour in the cream, stock and sprinkle in the grated Parmesan.
 Stir until a cheesy sauce forms.

 Adding the creamy sauce and chicken to the rasta pasta.